International Programmes

 Mildmay is a charity that works overseas.

-Since the 1990s, we've played a vital role, with numerous HIV and healthcare-related projects, across Uganda, Tanzania, Zimbabwe, Rwanda, and Eastern Europe.
+Since the 1990s, we've played a vital role with HIV/healthcare-related projects in Kenya, Tanzania, Rwanda, Uganda, Zimbabwe and Eastern Europe.

-These initiatives have successfully transitioned to local leadership by strong NGOs (Non-Governmental Organisations).
+These initiatives have successfully transitioned to local leadership by strong Non-Governmental Organisations (NGOs).

-Compounding these challenges, rural areas often lack adequate medical infrastructure and personnel, with the majority of healthcare workers concentrated in urban centres.
+Compounding these challenges, many regions may lack adequate medical infrastructure and personnel, with the majority of healthcare workers concentrated in urban centres.

 Addressing these disparities and building capacity in underserved regions is critical to improving access to care and responding effectively to the shifting landscape of disease in East Africa.

-As we move forward, Mildmay is actively exploring partnerships and opportunities, starting with vital new initiatives in Uganda in 2025.
+Now, as we look ahead, we are actively pursuing new partnerships and opportunities, beginning with new initiatives in Uganda in 2025.

 Our commitment to making a positive impact remains strong, and we are constantly seeking new opportunities to extend our expertise and collaborate internationally, such as through our Education Exchange Programme, sending UK clinicians to Uganda, fostering collaboration and strengthening healthcare systems worldwide.